 Reason 18: You’re Experiencing Ad Fatigue

-When the same audience is repeatedly exposed to the same ad over and over again, it can become annoying to the viewer (remember what I mentioned earlier).
-This is dangerous because it risks making it easy for your users to simply glance over the ad and ignore them.
+When the same audience is exposed to the same ad repeatedly, it can become annoying to the viewer.
+(I mentioned this earlier, but it’s worth… repeating.)
+This is especially dangerous because it increases the chances of your users ignoring them.

 This can happen more often in social platforms where the intent is much lower and ads are constantly flooding users’ news feeds.
-But with more and more ads intruding in on your social time, it’s important to not annoy your audience.
+But as more and more ads intrude on your social feeds, it’s important to maintain a positive relationship with your audience.

-When starting a remarketing campaign, come into it with a war chest of ads.
-Have ads prepared that speak about the benefits of your product, product features, client testimonials, etc.
+Before you start a remarketing campaign, create a “war chest” of ads.
+Make ads that speak about the benefits of your product, product features, client testimonials, etc.

-With this war chest, you can be prepared to switch out your creatives as you start to see performance dip in your campaigns.
+With this war chest, you can be prepared to switch out your creatives if your campaign performance starts to dip.

 Reason 19: Not Testing All Types Of Formats